BlueM/http-response-assert/README.md

 # Changes

+## 0.9.1 (2018-11-02)
+* Update dependencies, due to a vulnerability
+* Tweak Jest config to prevent problem with JSDom update

 ## 0.9 (2018-10-05)
 * In case a response cannot be retrieved, the time of request creation is used as fallback value for `timingStart` property (which was previously empty in such cases)
 * A result’s `passed` and `failed` properties are now always present, even in case of failed requests